Meet Joan, nature lover, collaborative leader, and Bernstein Shur’s CEO.

 Portland, ME 04104-5029

-- Recognized in Best Lawyers in America for municipal law
+- Named Lawyer of the Year in The Best Lawyers in America ®2021

 - Rated AV Preeminent by Martindale-Hubbell